-- 211. Attenborough Learning Trust Employees and Governors may claim reimbursement in respect of actual expenditure incurred by them, arising from attending meetings, training and conferences.
-Purchases made on behalf of the academy must be approved by the budget holder prior to purchase and an official order raised through the school office. - 212.
-Eligible Expenses are travel to and from meetings, training and conferences: - 213.
+- 212. Attenborough Learning Trust Employees and Governors may claim reimbursement in respect of actual expenditure incurred by them, arising from attending meetings, training and conferences.
+Purchases made on behalf of the academy must be approved by the budget holder prior to purchase and an official order raised through the school office. - 213.
+Eligible Expenses are travel to and from meetings, training and conferences: - 214.
 Car Use reimbursement will be agreed by the Headteacher.
-It will be calculated according to the shortest route to and from the required destination (deducting any mileage that would normally be covered travelling to and from school and if during school hours and on a day normally worked). - 214.
+It will be calculated according to the shortest route to and from the required destination (deducting any mileage that would normally be covered travelling to and from school and if during school hours and on a day normally worked). - 215.
 Governors will be reimbursed at the agreed rate which is in line with HMRC guidelines .i.e.
-45p per mile. - 215.
-Other Travel All claims must be accompanied by a relevant receipt or ticket.
+45p per mile.

+- 216. Other Travel All claims must be accompanied by a relevant receipt or ticket.
 Purchases made on behalf of the school (e.g. perishable items for cookery) provided they are supported by the relevant receipt(s).
-Authorisation must be sort from the budget holder for payment to be made; therefore you must be aware that if prior approval has not been obtained from the budget holder the school reserves the right not to reimburse the cost.

-216. Procedure for Claiming - employees should fill out an expense form detailing the mileage claimed (net of a normal days travel) and attach any relevant fuel receipts.
+Authorisation must be sort from the budget holder for payment to be made; therefore you must be aware that if prior approval has not been obtained from the budget holder the school reserves the right not to reimburse the cost. - 217.
+Procedure for Claiming employees should fill out an expense form detailing the mileage claimed (net of a normal days travel) and attach any relevant fuel receipts.
 Payment is made through the staff expenses system on PS Financials.
 All claims must be submitted within two months of the date of travel/purchase, using the schools travel/expense claim form, signed by the claimant and countersigned by the person authorising the claim.
 The claim should be passed to the office who will process the claim.
+All employees making a claim should state their start and end postcodes on the claim form.